mourjo/blog/_posts/2025-01-08-overcoming-barriers-to-entry-writing-with-obsidian.md

 Unfortunately most of what I wrote over the years stayed private or got lost -- imposter syndrome is not easy to escape.
 This changed over the course of 2024.
 I started with short-form LinkedIn posts, which did not need much scrutiny or proof reading.
 I got few likes on those posts and that reinforced my loosely held belief that it is better to write than to perfect writing.

-# Idea capturing: Where do good ideas come from?
+# Idea Capturing: Where do Good Ideas come from?
 [Good ideas come from hunches](https://www.youtube.com/watch?v=NugRZGDbPFU) - and hunches consistently occur to me when and where I least expect it -- in the middle of the night while getting a glass of water, on the commute back home after a tough day at the office, atop the snowy peaks of the [Austrian Alps](https://mourjo.me/blog/non-tech/2024/12/29/alluring-austria/).

 It is not guaranteed by any stretch of the imagination that I will recall any of the fleeting ideas the next time I sit at the laptop.
 This is why I started using [Obsidian](https://obsidian.md) to keep a day-to-day log of thoughts on the go -- it simply works on every device I own -- making idea capturing possible anywhere.

-# Idea presenting: Breaking the barrier to Writing
+# Idea Presenting: Breaking the Barrier to Writing
 Writing is not just about the idea, writing is equally about the presentation.
 "Write without inhibition, edit with clarity", as Jared explains in [this video](https://www.youtube.com/watch?v=ZcljLAmDIY4).
 Again, Obsidian plays a key role for me here.

  I maintain a static blog built with [Jekyll](https://jekyllrb.com).
 Both use [Markdown](https://en.wikipedia.org/wiki/Markdown) files but because Markdown is primarily a text based format, the blog-writing experience on Markdown is suboptimal: